MSU-HPC User Guide

 What are the differences between Orion and Hercules?

-Although the /work and /work2 file systems are mounted on both Orion and Hercules (via a shared InfiniBand interconnect), you should expect Hercules to behave like a standalone HPC system.
+Although the /work and /work2 file systems are mounted on both Orion and Hercules (via a shared InfiniBand interconnect), you should expect Orion and Hercules to behave like standalone HPC systems.

 Here are some of the key differences: